 Chevron’s Take2 Job Skills Training Program began in 2011.
 Primarily funded by Chevron, the Take2 program has served more than 300 clients.
 The program helps participants break out of the cycle of poverty by gaining employment in high-paying industries such as energy and nursing.

 Health and Wellness provides regular screenings to identify and monitor high blood pressure, glucose, cholesterol, and kidney function.
-Diabetes education and a Spanish diabetes support group are also available.
-Clients can be referred to Howard College for teeth cleanings and to a local dentist for one-time emergency help.
-The Health and Wellness program serves all ages.
-Weekly medical clinics are available.
+Diabetes education is also available.
+Wellness Clinics are available monthly at each senior center by appointment.